geronimo-iia/terraform-aws-tf-registry/README.md

 ## v1.1.0

 - Usage of "X-Terraform-Get" for download API
-- Add a dedicated lambda integration for download API : use s3 presigned url for all module which came fron registry bucket
+- Add a dedicated lambda integration for download API : use s3 presigned url for all module which came from registry bucket
 - Add tag on each resource, rewrote some iam declaration